julius-speech/julius/README.md

 ## Japanese

-Japanese language model (60k-word trained by balanced corpus) and acoustic models (triphone GMM/DNN).
-They are included in the Japanese dictation kit.
+Japanese language model (60k-word trained by balanced corpus) and acoustic models (triphone GMM/DNN) are included in the [Japanese dictation kit](https://github.com/julius-speech/dictation-kit).
 More various types of Japanese N-gram LM and acoustic models are available at CSRC.
 For more detail, please contact csrc@astem.or.jp.

 ## English